kavingray/wp-ui/readme.txt

 == Frequently Asked Questions ==

-= Where can i find a quick start guide? =
-Read the [Quick start guide](http://kav.in/projects/blog/wp-ui-quick-start/) to learn about editor interface.
+= Where can i find a Tutorial/quick start guide? = Read the [Quick start guide](http://kav.in/projects/blog/wp-ui-quick-start/) to learn about editor interface.

+= How do i get some feature working in this plugin? = Most likely there is an option exactly for the purpose you are searching for.
+Please check the options page.

+= Your plugin is awesome!
+Do you provide CSS customization services? = Yes, you can request a quote through my [Contact page](http://kav.in/contact).

+= How do i get regular updates? =
+[Like Us on Facebook](http://www.facebook.com/pages/Capability/136970409692187) and stay updated. or Follow [@kavingray](http://twitter.com/kavingray) on twitter!

 = Where can i find recent & up-to-date FAQ? =